marmelab/sg/README.md

 ### join

-takes a task returned by fork or spawn, and joins it, waiting for the task to end or throw an error.
+takes a task returned by fork or spawn, and joins it, waiting for the task to end or throw an error to resume the generator.

 ```js
 const result = yield join(task);